petrvanblokland/DesignDesignSpace/Site.md

 Students who whish to extend one training level into another, a 50% discount applies to previous payed tuition.
 E.g 1 day followed by 1 week: 1/2 $150 + $900 = $975.
 Or 1 week followed by 1 month: 1/2 $900 + $1900 = $2350.
 Or 1 week followed by 1 season: 1/2 $900 + $3900 = $4350

 Pricing is for individual designers.
-For corporate trainings or groups, <a href="mailto:buro@petr.com">contact us</a>.
+For corporate trainings or groups, please <a href="mailto:buro@petr.com">contact us</a>.

 ### What is the schedule & how to submit?